Ray-Tracing-Systems/kernel_slicer/README.md

 * Our tool is not classic compiler.
 It generate kernels source code for [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") and C++ code for Vulkan calls to run kernels correcly.

-* We also keep in mind [Circle shader compiler](https://github.com/seanbaxter/shaders "writing shaders in C++ with Circle compiler") which we are going to use in future as one of our back-ends;
+* We also has experimental support for [Circle shader compiler](https://github.com/seanbaxter/shaders "writing shaders in C++ with Circle compiler") which we are going to use in future as one of our main back-ends (use via further command line argument: "-shaderCC circle");

 * Let's summarize again: you have to bind generated code to your program yourself, thus you can't  escape Vulkan experience.
 You can directly use generated class.
 You can also override some functions if you want to change behaviour of some parts of generated code (see [Example of glue code](doc/README_glue.md));